RushabhBhalgat/appwrite/README.md

 All code contributions - including those of people having commit access - must go through a pull request and approved by a core developer before being merged.
 This is to ensure proper review of all the code.

-We truly ❤️ pull requests!
+We truly ❤️ and appreciate pull requests!
 If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](CONTRIBUTING.md).

 ## Security